The Best Urban Parks & Green Spaces in Philadelphia

 John Heinz National Wildlife Refuge

-One of Philly’s favorite birdwatching destinations is John Heinz National Wildlife Refuge, located just 20 min north of Center City.
+One of Philly’s top birdwatching destinations is John Heinz National Wildlife Refuge, located just 20 min north of Center City.
 This park features Tinicum marsh, the largest remaining freshwater tidal wetland in the state.
 A 3 mile loop trail will take you around a variety of gorgeous natural habitats.
-You will see a lot of birds, get in a healthy workout, and take in some fresh air and vitamin D – what better temporary escape from the busy city?
+You will see a lot of birds, get in a healthy workout, and take in some fresh air and vitamin D. A fabulous temporary escape from the busy city in my opinion.